susiechoii/uFree/uFree_firestore/README.md

 * Build the project as normal on the iPhone 13 Pro.
 It may help to have two simulators open to test functionality between two different users.

 * Create events and enjoy the clean interface of uFree!
+Please refresh every time a new change is made, especially if you have more than one simulator open.
+This will just make sure everything is absolutely synchronized with the database.

 ### Notes